George Washington Carver Museum (Tuskegee, Alabama)

 Front of the George Washington Carver Museum in Tuskegee, Alabama, United States.

-The George Washington Carver Museum is a museum located in Tuskegee, Alabama, United States.
+The George Washington Carver Museum is a history museum located in Tuskegee, Alabama, United States.
 It is a part of the Tuskegee Institute National Historic Site.
 The museum, located on the campus of Tuskegee University, is managed by the US National Park Service, with self-guided tours.

 The George Washington Carver Museum has several exhibits, including crop rotation theories that helped the Southern United States's economy boom, and the history of George Washington Carver himself.

 Overview

 The museum consists of many exhibits, interpretive programs, a book sales area and two introductory films on George Washington Carver and Booker T. Washington, and are available at the museum.

 The museum was developed with substantial support from admirer and industrialist Henry Ford.
 Carver wanted the fruits of his life's work on display at the museum.
 He hoped that the exhibits would inspire children to live better lives.

 The original museum was housed in a remodeled building and was filled with Carver's geological and mycological (fungus) specimens made over a lifetime.
 Carver's artwork and crafts were also displayed in the museum.
 Mounted regional bird specimens and giant vegetables preserved in jars that he used as "show and tell" at farm and county fair demonstrations became part of the museum.

 Carver first served as Director of the Agricultural Department where he developed agricultural extension services for black farmers and homemakers.
 Milbank Hall was the site of his agricultural experiments.
 His last laboratory was housed in the Carver Museum.

 Tuskegee Institute (now Tuskegee University) donated the home of Booker T. Washington and the Carver Museum to the National Park Service in 1977, and much of the Carver collection in 1979.